- ACSP Resources

-You are required to submit a final paper to both your session discussant and conference organizers by Tuesday, October 2, 2018.
-Final papers are required for those presenting in a paper session or pre-organized session, but not required for posters, roundtables, or lightning presentations.
+Submit a final paper to both your session discussant and conference organizers by Tuesday, October 8, 2019.
+Submit final papers for presentations in a paper session or pre-organized paper session, but not for posters or roundtables.

 Discussants are not required to provide comments on presentations for which final papers were not submitted.

 Poster presentations have become a tradition for the ACSP conference.
 Presenters will share their work during the Friday afternoon session and reception in the ACSP Community Center.

 Please bring your poster to the ACSP Conference Registration Desk.
 The registration desk will begin receiving posters on Wednesday (10/23) from 4:00 - 8:00 p.m., Thursday (10/24) from 7:00 a.m. – 6:45 p.m. and Friday (10/25) from 7:00 – 10:00 a.m.
 We’ll give you an ID card for your poster and push pins and direct you to hang your poster in the ACSP Community Center [exhibit hall, Regency AB Ballroom].
 Posters will be grouped by track and can be exhibited as soon as they are checked in.
 This will culminate in an Exhibitor & Poster Session & Reception on Friday, October 26, from 2:00 – 6:00 p.m.